MLops34/PrepGenie/readme.md

 ## What it does

 Students often have a syllabus, a set of deadlines, and no realistic plan for covering everything in time.
-Planora:
+PrepGenie:

 1. Parses a PDF syllabus to extract topics, weightage, and exam dates
 2. Lets you **chat with your syllabus** to ask questions, grounded in the actual document (RAG)